Helping to plan for, find and keep the workforce needed to deliver health for all.

 Between 1996 and 2000 she was employed as the CEO of Transmed Administrators.
 The main highlight of her tenure at Transmed was restructuring the business from a loss making entity which enabled it to be privatised in 2000.
 Dr Tlhabi serves as a Director of Witkoppen Clinic and has done so for the past three years.

 In 1996 Dr Tlhabi completed the Management Advance Programme (MAP) through Wits Business School and in 2005 she went on to complete a Diploma in Health Management at the University of California.
 In 2011 she attended a Driving Performance through Talent Management Programme at the Harvard Business School and in 2012 she attended an Advanced Human Resource Executive Programme at the University of Michigan.
+She was elected as Chairperson in October 2014.

 Dr Gustaaf Wolvaardt